Are you someone, or do you know someone who...

-The RCIA process is an opportunity for these individuals to ask questions, learn more about the Catholic faith, and above all, discover God’s burning desire and relentless pursuit for an intimate relationship with them, as they seek full initiation in the Catholic Church through the Easter sacraments.
+The RCIA (Rite of Christian Initiation for Adults) is a spiritual and educational process that provides an opportunity for these individuals to ask questions, learn more about the Catholic faith, and above all, discover God’s burning desire and relentless pursuit for an intimate relationship with them, as they seek full initiation in the Catholic Church through the Easter sacraments.

 "It is not you who chose me, but I who chose you" (John 15:16).

 The RCIA gathers on Sundays after the 9:30 a.m.
 Mass (approx. 10:30 a.m.) in the Parish Center West Room from September through the Easter season.
 Special instruction is offered for children over the age of seven, and other arrangements can be made depending upon need.

 Please contact Fr.
 Tim Roth for more information.

 Invite someone you know to explore the mystery of God’s great love through the beauty of the Catholic faith!

 For anyone who wishes to become a Catholic Christian, the RCIA process includes several steps (periods) that lead to your initiation into our “Catholic Christian” community.

 Our journey begins in the fall with our first stage of formation.
 We meet weekly to begin to reflect on how God is calling us and what it means to have faith in Jesus.
 There is plenty of time to ask questions and discern if this is the right step for you.

 In October or November, we celebrate our first ritual which publicly marks our desire to officially enter formation for initiation into the Catholic Church.
 This ritual moves us into our second stage of formation.
 From this point on, we also attend Sunday Mass together, in addition to continuing our weeknight sessions.
 We reflect deeply on the Sunday scripture, and examine related Catholic beliefs, teachings, customs and traditions.